manuelbieh/react-book/basics/jsx-an-introduction.md

 All other arguments are the so-called _"children"_ of the element.
 In our example above, the `div` contains two children: two paragraphs \(`<p>`\) .
 These in turn do not have any other props though \(`null`\)  and only contain a text string \(`A paragraph in JSX`  and `Another paragraph`\) as their children.

 If anyone is a little confused at this point or finds JSX a little intimidating, I can assure you that writing JSX will become second nature to you in no time.
 It will feel like writing HTML markup.
-I still deem it very important to understand how JSX works under the hood though especially to grasp slightly more complex examples in the future.
+I still deem it very important to understand how JSX works under the hood, especially to grasp slightly more complex examples in the future.

 ## Expressions in JavaScript